ImageMagick/Usage-Markdown/index.md

 ### Command Line Environments

-All examples are written for use on UNIX, and specifically GNU/Linux systems, using BASH scripting.
+All examples are written for use on Unix, and specifically GNU/Linux systems, using BASH scripting.
 As a consequence, some examples use shell 'for-do' loops.
 Most examples use a backslash '`\`' at the end of a line to continue that command on the next line.
 The longer commands are broken into separate lines to try to further highlight the steps being applied.